 Not a fan of creamy dressings?
 We have plenty of other pasta salad recipes made with vinaigrette or a light homemade dressing.

-- Hard boiled eggs – These add a delicious richness to the dish, plus tons of flavor!
-Try my easy to peel air fryer method instead of waiting for water to boil on the stove.
+- Hard-boiled eggs – These add a delicious richness to Southern pasta salad, plus tons of flavor!
+Try my easy-to-peel air fryer method instead of waiting for water to boil on the stove.

 Kitchen Tools You’ll Need: